 Right now, according to The Alzheimer’s Association, dementia costs taxpayers 18.3 million dollars… every hour!
 What will that number look like in 5 years, 10 years, or 20 years?
 Medicare, the primary health insurance for people 65 and older, doesn’t cover that long-term non-medical care.
 So, who pays, and how?
 And, if you simply can’t afford it?
 Then what?

 SPENT The Hidden Costs of Dementia examines the economic impact of this growing public health crisis from a personal point of view.
-Award winning, husband/wife filmmakers Daphne Glover and Robert Ferrier are in the midst of this crisis.
-Four years ago Daphne’s aging mother was diagnosed with vascular dementia.
+Emmy Award winning, husband/wife filmmakers Daphne Glover and Robert Ferrier know first-hand the struggle families face when in the throes of this disease when Daphne’s mother was diagnosed with vascular dementia.
 Facing all the emotional and financial costs of this disease, they feel compelled to tell their story.

-And they know they’re not alone.
+And they are not alone.
 15 Million people are caring for a loved one with dementia right now.
-This timely film introduces us to a cross-section of American families who are in the throws of this disease and grappling with how to manage its cost… in many cases turning lives upside down.
+This timely film introduces us to a mix of American families who are living with this disease and grappling with how to manage its cost… in many cases turning lives upside down.

-Through expert interviews, personal and intimate stories, and examining breakthroughs in treatment and alternative healthcare, SPENT reveals a world in the midst of a public health crisis, and sheds light on ways we can cope with this devastating illness and its financial impact on families and societies.
+Through personal and intimate stories, along with expert interviews, SPENT reveals a world in the midst of a public health crisis, and sheds light on ways we can cope with this devastating illness and its financial impact on families and societies.